We’re happy to announce a major development for maps in Flourish: the beta launch of our “Projection map” template.

 - Fine-tune your map with advanced legend and coloring options.

-Our CEO Duncan Clark has made a 4-minute video, showing off what the new maps can do.
+Our cofounder Duncan Clark has made a four-minute video, showing off what the new maps can do.

-If you have geospatial data in another format, such as a shapefile, you can convert it to GeoJSON using tools such as Mapshaper.
+If you have geospatial data in another format, such as a shapefile, you can convert it to GeoJSON using a tool such as Mapshaper.
 Mapshaper also makes it easy to simplify your boundary data, which can decrease load time and improve performance.

 Like before, we also offer ready-made maps for common use cases.
-Just drop your data in to build your own map.
-Choose from: European countries; Great Britain (local authorities); England & Wales (police force areas); England (regions); US (counties); US (states); London (wards); London (boroughs); Argentina (departments); Argentina (provinces); Brazil (municipalities); Brazil (states); Spain (communities); Spain (provinces).
+Just drop your data (using the “merge” option) to make a shaded map.
+Some examples: European countries; Great Britain (local authorities); England & Wales (police force areas); England (regions); US (counties); US (states); London (wards); London (boroughs); Argentina (departments); Argentina (provinces); Brazil (municipalities); Brazil (states); Spain (communities); Spain (provinces).

 Our maps offer a wide range of projections for you to choose from.
 Most thematic maps are best with equal area projections, rather than the default Mercator.
 For example, if you’re building a map of the US, try the Albers USA projection.
 (If you’re not sure what any of this means, check out Tom MacWright’s guide to map projections).

 The new template gives you full control over your map’s legends and coloring.
 Set the color scale to be a continuous sequence, or divide it into bins or categories.
 Choose a sequential color scale to show the intensity of a scale, or a diverging one to highlight the differences between regions.

 We’ve also made an internal change which means that you can visualize far more data than before.
 Whereas previously point maps were limited to a few thousand items, the new canvas-based maps can cope with far more data - we’ve successfully created maps with thousand or regions or hundreds of thousands of points.